-Medical marijuana is a term for derivatives of the Cannabis sativa we use to alleviate severe and chronic symptoms.
+Medical Marijuana is a term for products of the Cannabis sativa we use to alleviate severe and chronic symptoms.
 It is not easy to evaluate medical marijuana research for each disease.
-Because the Federal Government’s prohibition makes it difficult for government-supported data collection.
-Observational studies – in which consumers report their experiences – may seem optimistic.
+Because the Federal Government’s prohibition makes it difficult for government-supported data collection, observational studies – in which consumers report their experiences – may seem optimistic.
 Studies that include animals and test tubes may also sound promising.
 But many things that help mice or groups of cells in a Petri dish might not help humans.
-Despite these obstacles, there are some health problems and diseases for which marijuana is a useful treatment.
+Despite these obstacles, there are some health problems and diseases for which marijuana is a helpful treatment.
 For others, not so much.
 So, our today’s article is about the benefits of medical marijuana.

-More than 600,000 people in the United States are turning to cannabis to relieve chronic pain.
+More than 600,000 individuals in the United States are taking cannabis to relieve chronic pain.
 There is strong scientific evidence for its effectiveness.
 According to the 2017 report by NASEM, in landmark randomized clinical trials with some people.
 They had terrible health problems.
 These problems were peripheral neuropathy, spinal cord injury, HIV, complex regional pain syndrome, cancer, rheumatoid arthritis, and multiple sclerosis.
 Cannabis reduced pain by 40%.

 Choosing cannabis for sleep can be tricky.
 A little THC helps, but too much might keep you awake.
 According to a recent Palo Alto University study, insufficient CBD may interfere with good sleep.
 At the same time, a higher dose may help you sleep longer and wake up fewer times during the night.